gem-pasteur/macsyfinder/doc/source/user_guide/big_data.rst

 """""""""""""""

 The cluster profile is intended to work on a cluster managed by SLURM.
-If You cluster is managed by an other drm change executor name by the right value (see `nextflow supported cluster <https://www.nextflow.io/docs/latest/executor.html>`_ )
+If your cluster is managed by an other drm replace executor name by the right value (see `nextflow supported cluster <https://www.nextflow.io/docs/latest/executor.html>`_ )

-You can also managed
+You can also manage

-- The number of task in parallel with the `executor.queueSize` parameter (here 500).
+- The number of tasks in parallel with the `executor.queueSize` parameter (here 500).
   If you remove this line, the system will send in parallel as many jobs as there are replicons in your data set.
-- The queue with `process.queue` parameter (here common,dedicated)
+- The queue (or partition in *Slurm* teminology) with `process.queue` parameter (here *common,dedicated*)
 - and some options specific to your cluster management systems with `process.clusterOptions` parameter

 .. code-block:: javascript